adarshsingh1407/neo-cra/README.md

 NOTE: Don't OVERDO it!

 a.
-Codes-splitting has been achieved by using (dynamic imports)[http://2ality.com/2017/01/import-operator.html#loading-code-on-demand], which is provided by default through CRA[https://github.com/facebookincubator/create-react-app/blob/master/packages/react-scripts/template/README.md#code-splitting].
+Codes-splitting has been achieved by using [dynamic imports](http://2ality.com/2017/01/import-operator.html#loading-code-on-demand), which is provided by default through [CRA](https://github.com/facebookincubator/create-react-app/blob/master/packages/react-scripts/template/README.md#code-splitting).

 b.
 AsyncComponent will provide you with a function(asyncComponent) to dynamically import Components in your modules/components.